AwesomesauceLabs/piglet-manual/index.md

 that is just a more convoluted and fragile method for performing the text edits shown in @lst:manifest-json-dracounity.
 While the installer link is more automatic, it prevents the user from understanding what is really going on under the hood.
-In addition, the installer package will always install the latest tagged version of DracoUnity (2.0.0-preview as of May 2021), whereas I recommend installing the latest stable release instead (i.e. DracoUnity 1.4.0).
+Another advantage of manually editing `manifest.json` is that you can pin DracoUnity to a specific version (if desired).

 In addition, please note the following "gotchas" when installing DracoUnity: